-304 For purposes of this analysis, we assume that Maryland will continue to participate in PJM and will rely on imports to at least the same extent that it did before divestiture.
+For purposes of this analysis, we assume that Maryland will continue to participate in PJM and will rely on imports to at least the same extent that it did before divestiture.
 Thus, Maryland's utilities would still be required to meet a portion of their energy and capacity needs though contracts with or other purchases from out-of-state merchant generators, and the price under those wholesale contracts would continue to be governed by PJM markets.
 Maryland derives a number of benefits from participation in the PJM power pool, including lower capacity requirements to meet reliability standards than would be the case if Maryland were treated as an electric island.
 As the Commission has observed, "[e]xisting in-state generating capacity would have to be increased by over 4000 MW to bring load and electric supply into balance if Maryland was forced to rely on in-state resources alone."
 2007 Adequacy Report, January 2007, at 2.
 Our analysis of Option 1 does not contemplate in-state utility ownership of this additional generation.

-Electric utilities' rights to condemn property for public purposes is tied to the requirement for a certificate of public convenience and necessity.
+Electric utilities' may also condemn property for public purposes, but that right is tied to the requirement for a certificate of public convenience and necessity.
 MD.
 CODE ANN., PUB.
 UTIL.

-COS. § 7-207(b)(2) (2007); see County Commissioners of Frederick County v.
-Schrodel, 577 A.2d 39, 47 (Md.
-1990) (citing repealed Art.
-78 54A, which contained the same requirements as § 7-207).
-It is unclear stream of earnings for the plants' remaining operating lives.306 Such a discounted cash flow analysis will produce a substantially increased value compared to the original 2000 divestiture price.307 The current fair market value of Maryland's power generators is at least \$18 billion,308 which is a reasonable estimate for the amount that utilities would have to pay to purchase those assets now.
+the public actually use the condemned property, but requires only that the condemned property serve a "public purpose," which is defined broadly.
+Kelo v.
+City of New London, 545 U.S. 469, 480 (2005).
+The Maryland Constitution requires that just compensation be "agreed upon between the parties, or awarded by a Jury."
+MD.
+CONSTITUTION, Art.
+III § 40.
+Just compensation would undoubtedly be based on fair market value, (MD.
+CODE ANN., REAL PROPERTY § 12-105(b)), and would be determined as of the date the taking occurs.
+Id. § 12-103.
+Fair market value would be based, at least in part, on the expected stream of earnings for the plants' remaining operating lives.317 Such a discounted cash flow analysis will produce a substantially increased value compared to the original 2000 divestiture price.
+The recently estimated fair market value of the generation assets located in the Maryland portion of the Pepco service territory and now owned by Mirant - 4671 MW - is \$6.3 billion to \$7.9 billion, 319 which is a reasonable estimate for the amount that Pepco would have to pay to purchase those assets now.
 If Maryland's utilities repurchase their previously divested assets, the reacquired facilities will be added to the utilities' rate bases at their increased price - regardless of the original divestiture price - and will be subject to a new depreciation schedule.

 Alternatively, the State could instruct utilities to build new generation resources that will at least duplicate and thereby displace the existing, previously divested facilities.
 Construction of new plants would enable the state to improve generation efficiency and reduce environmental impacts by using newer, cleaner technologies.
 At the same time, however, a fleet of new facilities may be significantly more expensive than purchasing existing facilities, many of which have much shorter useful lives and, therefore, lower values on a discounted cash flow basis.
-Estimates of the cost to build all new generation to meet the State's requirements range from \$18 billion to \$24 billion.309